Frederick Fisher (soldier): Early life

 Born in St. Catharines, Ontario, on 3 August 1894, Fredrick Fisher was one of four children of a bank manager and his wife.
 He attended schools in Niagara, Dunneville and Montreal, as his father moved for work.
 In 1912, he enrolled at McGill University in Montreal to study engineering.
-While at McGill he joined Zeta Psi Fraternity.
+While at McGill he joined Zeta Psi fraternity.
 He did well academically but was also a keen athlete; he was a member of the university's track team.

 First World War

 On the outbreak of the First World War, Fisher enlisted in the 5th Regiment of the Royal Highlanders.
 He sailed for England aboard Alaunia with other contingents of the Canadian Expeditionary Force (CEF), arriving there on 15 October 1914.
 By this time, he had been posted to the regiment's 13th Battalion.
 For the next few months, the battalion underwent training on the Salisbury Plains, during which time Fisher was promoted to lance corporal.
 In March 1915, the battalion departed for the Western Front.

 As part of 3rd Brigade, 1st Canadian Division, Fisher's battalion was stationed near St. Julien in the Ypres Salient, with the French 45th Division, made up of Moroccan troops on its left.
 To open the Second Battle of Ypres, on the evening of 22 April 1915, near St Julien, Belgium, the Germans released poison gas, the first instance of chemical warfare.
 Caught by surprise, the Moroccans to the left of the Canadians retreated.
 After a short pause to wait for the gas to clear, the Germans launched an attack into the gap, while the British and Canadians desperately tried to establish a new defence line.
 A Canadian artillery battery of 18 pounders was firing on the German trenches when its commander became aware of German troops moving in the open towards his position and requested infantry support.
 Soldiers of the 14th and 15th Battalions were sent forward along with a machine-gun squad commanded by Fisher.
 Under heavy fire, he covered the retreat of the battery, losing four men in the process.
-His actions allowed for the battery to initially remove the immediate threat posed by the Germans and continue firing and then for its guns eventually hauled to safety later in the evening.
+His actions allowed for the battery to initially remove the immediate threat posed by the Germans and continue firing, and for its guns to be hauled to safety later in the evening.
 Early the next morning, 23 April, when Fisher had obtained four more men from the 14th Battalion, he went forward again into St. Julien to fire on the swarming Germans.
 Meanwhile, the 13th Battalion positioned on the extreme left of the Canadian Division's sector was under heavy fire.
 Fisher set up his gun at another position to attack the oncoming Germans and was subsequently killed while yet again bringing his machine gun into action under very heavy fire.